The Surgeon Who Wants to Connect You to the Internet with a Brain Implant

 Monday, October 16, 2017

 Zach and Kelly Weinersmith, a cartoonist and a parasite researcher, enlisted an army of scientists, researchers and even a Nobel Prize laureate to help them break down some really complicated science in a funny, everyday voice, punctuated by laugh-out-loud comic panels.
-Among the enlisted scientists, Dr. Gerwin Schalk shared his mind-blowing views on brain computer interfaces.
+Among the enlisted scientists, Dr. Gerwin Schalk shared his views on the future of brain-computer interfaces.

 Clinic provides hope for athletes with brain injuries: 'This is going to be huge'